 In the above example, the average deal size was $200,000.
 By ensuring your strategies are aligned both internally, and externally, customer lifetime value, and value for the shareholders, increases.
 For example, a slight increase to $252,000 at 200 deals per year gives you an increase of $5.2 million.

 Ultimately, when a decreased customer acquisition cost is combined with an increase in customer lifetime value, you are provided the most value possible.
 And the only way to do this is through strategic alignment.
-If you want to better understand how to ensure your strategies are in alignment, download our 10th annual operating plan, How to Make Your Number in 2017.
-It’s your guide to growing revenue consistently, year after year, quarter after quarter and month after month through strategic alignment.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.